aiThanet/FNC-1/README.md

         python3 -c "import nltk; nltk.download('stopwords'); nltk.download('punkt'); nltk.download('wordnet')"

-3. All features have been generated.
-If you want to reproduce it, delete all files in features directory.
-Keep the features, you can skip to 6.
+3. In order to reproduce the same results, please use our features and models.
+The features and models have been generated.
+If you want to reproduce it, delete all files in `features` and `models` directory.
+Keep them, you can skip to 6.

 4. To generate name entity feature, you need to run CoreNLP server version 3.9.2: Download [Stanford CoreNLP](https://stanfordnlp.github.io/CoreNLP/history.html), extract anywhere and execute following command in corenlp directory (It takes about 5 hours on dev enviroment to generate):